CAAPIM/Releases/README.md

 For details, see [Add Secure Account Manager Storage](mas.ca.com/docs/android/latest/guides/#add-secure-account-manager-storage).

-### Performance Improvements

-We focused on improving the Mobile SDK performance by removing bottlenecks and optimizing resources in these key flows:
-- SDK initialization
-- User authentication
-- Business API call

-The good news is, we have increased the performance of the Mobile SDK by XX%.
-TBD.

 ### New Apple Face ID Setting for User Session Lock/Unlock (iOS, Xamarin, Cordova)

 If you've implemented the user session lock/unlock feature in the MASFoundation, you should update your privacy settings as a result of Apple updates to FaceID.
 Although MASFoundation will not crash if you do not change the setting, user session lock/unlock will automatically fallback to the system Passcode prompt (instead of biometric local authentication).
 To update, add the usage string `NSFaceIDusageDescription` to **Privacy - Face ID Usage Description** in your app's info.plist.